 Ofsted is looking not just at what you decide to teach but also what this says about your ambitions for your students and how your approach to teaching and learning makes these ambitions a reality.

-- SSAT’s 4 pillars of principled curriculum design: reviewing your current curriculum provision and identifying areas for development
+- SSAT’s 4 pillars of principled curriculum design: intent, content, implementation, impact

 - Informal discussion with colleagues (optional)

-- Attendees will leave with a full understanding of the requirements of the new Ofsted framework.
+- Participants will finish with a full understanding of the requirements of the new Ofsted framework.
 They will be confident that they know the questions Ofsted will ask about their curriculum design and delivery and gain ideas about how best to evidence the quality of their provision.

 Colin has worked at five large comprehensive schools as a languages teacher, head of department and faculty, deputy head and finally headteacher.
-He was also a senior adviser in the National Strategies in the data and evaluation team, and trained as an Ofsted inspector.
+He was also a senior adviser in the National Strategies in the data and evaluation team.
 He joined SSAT in 2011 and is currently a senior education lead with responsibility for data, accountability and inspection.